 Bonfires in Reykjavík

-I shot a video of one of the bonfires I visited on New Year's Eve:
+I shot a video of one of the bonfires I visited on New Year's Eve back in 2013-2014:

 I love this tradition, feeling the heat of the bonfires and shooting firecrackers.
 There are always big crowds of people by the bonfires and a lovely atmosphere.
 There is singing and organised fireworks displays by our rescue teams.